 Fit the new socket into the fixture in the same position as the original, and secure it with the screw and/or nut.
 Be careful not to tighten too much, as sockets can be fragile.

 Reinstall the Fixture

 Hold the fixture back up to the wall or ceiling box and connect the wires as before, using the same wire connectors.
 Black wires connect together under one wire nut, and white wires tie together under another.
 Also reconnect the ground wire, as applicable.
 Mount the fixture to the electrical box with its mounting screws.
 Be sure that no wires are protruding from the fixture base; you don't want to pinch an electrical wire as you tighten down the fixture.

 Clean and Install the Fixture Globe

-Screw a light bulb into the new socket and Clean the globe (this is convenient while it's removed) and reinstall it onto the fixture.
+Screw a light bulb into the new socket, clean the globe (this is convenient while it's removed), and reinstall it onto the fixture.

 Turn on the Power

 Turn on the circuit breaker in the breaker box and test the fixture for normal operation.